 Here is one of his arguments:

 Take any case where it is agreed that we see light, e.g. a bright moon on a dark night.
 Then imagine the item to grow until it occupies the entire visual field.
 Presumably, we then have a visual field inhabited by light at all points.
 Then adjust the colour and intensity of the light so as to match [some] scene.
 More, suppose it caused by a scene such that the colour/brightness of places in the scene determines and accords with the colour/brightness of places in the visual field.
 What more does one require to [show] at one and same moment perceive light and scene?
 Then if this seeing light and scene, how does it differ from the normal seeing of just such a scene?

-(196)
+(O’Shaughnessy 1984 –5, p.
+196)

 I don’t pretend fully to understand O’Shaghnessy’s logic.
 I’ll offer a more sympathetic interpretation a little later, but first, why can’t his argument be reversed?

-*Take any case where it is agreed that we see only reflecting surfaces and not light, e.g. the Moon in bright daylight.
+*Take any case where it is agreed that we see a reflecting surface, e.g. the Moon in bright daylight.
 Then imagine the item to grow until it occupies the entire visual field.
 Presumably, we then have a visual field inhabited only by reflecting surfaces at all points.
-Then adjust the colour and intensity of the light so as to match a scene that includes the bright moon on a dark night. . . .
-What more does one require to [show] that we at one and same moment perceive only reflecting surfaces?
+Then adjust the colour and intensity of the light so as to match a scene that includes the bright moon on a dark night. . .
+What more does one require to [show] that we perceive a reflecting surface when we look at the Moon at night?

 Obviously, the conclusions of both arguments are false.
-Sometimes we seem to see self-luminous surfaces (for example, when we look at the Moon on a dark night), and at other times, we seem to see reflecting surfaces.
+Sometimes we seem to see self-luminous surfaces (for example, when we look at the Moon on a dark night), and at other times, we seem to see reflecting surfaces (as when we see the Moon in daylight).
 It is simply false that we seem to see only one or only the other.
 Where does the argument go wrong?

 O’Shaughnessy wants to establish that when you view any scene, you do so by separately apprehending and then assembling the light that emanates from each visible point in the scene.
 He is committed, in other words, to spatial compositionality of all visual features.
-This is the principle he assumes in order to show that if X looks as if it is emitting light, then when you “adjust” the colour and intensity of X, it will still look as if it is emitting light.
+This is the principle he assumes in order to show that if X looks as if it is emitting light, then when you ‘adjust’ the colour and intensity of X, it will still look as if it is emitting light.
 The same assumption is made by the second argument—except that it starts from a reflecting surface.
-This assumption is problematic.
-In both scenarios sketched above, there must be a change that happens while you “adjust the colour and intensity of the light”—a change from seeing a surface as luminous to seeing it as non-luminous, or a change in the opposite direction.
+In both applications, the assumption is problematic.
+In both scenarios sketched above, there must be a change that happens while you ‘adjust the colour and intensity of the light’—a change from seeing a surface as luminous to seeing it as non-luminous, or a change in the opposite direction.